mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-help/index.md

 ---

 # Description
-The `dcos help` command will display DC/OS CLI help information.
+The `dcos help` command allows you to display DC/OS CLI help information.

 # Usage